k2kobayashi/sprocket/README.md

 sprocket
 ======

-Voice conversion toolkit - Voice conversion (VC) is a technique to convert a speaker identity of a source speaker into that of a target speaker.
-In this framework, it enables for the users to develop a joint feature vector using parallel dataset between source and target speech samples and model it based on a Gaussian mixture model (GMM) and differential GMM (DIFFGMM).
+Voice conversion software - Voice conversion (VC) is a technique to convert a speaker identity of a source speaker into that of a target speaker.
+This software enables the users to develop a traditional VC system based on a Gaussian mixture model (GMM) and a vocoder-free VC system based on a differential GMM (DIFFGMM) using a parallel dataset of the source and target speakers.

 ## Purpose
-### Reproduce VC and DIFFVC based on GMM
+### Reproduce the typical VC systems

-In the major purpose of this framework, it enables for the users to implement voice conversion only preparing parallel dataset and excusing example scripts.
+This software was developed to make it possible for the users to easily build the VC systems by only preparing a parallel dataset of the desired source and target speakers and executing example scripts.
-As the details of conversion method, please see the following papers.
+The following VC methods were implemented as the typical VC methods.

-- Toda et al., "Voice Conversion Based on Maximum-Likelihood Estimation of Spectral Parameter Trajectory," IEEE Trans. on ASLP, Vol. 15, No. 8, pp. 2222-2235, Nov.
-2007
+- T. Toda, A.W.
+Black, K. Tokuda, "Voice conversion based on maximum likelihood estimation of spectral parameter trajectory," IEEE Transactions on Audio, Speech and Language Processing, Vol. 15, No. 8, pp. 2222-2235, Nov.
+2007.

-- Kobayashi et al., "F0 TRANSFORMATION TECHNIQUES FOR STATISTICAL VOICE CONVERSION WITH DIRECT WAVEFORM MODIFICATION WITH SPECTRAL DIFFERENTIAL," Proc.
-IEEE SLT, pp. 693-700, Dec 2016.
+- K. Kobayashi, T. Toda, S. Nakamura, "F0 transformation techniques for statistical voice conversion with direct waveform modification with spectral differential," Proc.
+IEEE SLT, pp. 693-700, Dec.
+2016.

-### Supply Python3 library related to VC
+### Supply Python3 VC library
-To easily develop VC and speech-based application using Python, the library of sprocket also supplies several interfaces such as acoustic feature analysis/synthesis, acoustic feature modeling and acoustic feature modifications.
+To make it possible to easily develop VC-based applications using Python, the VC library is also supplied, including several interfaces, such as acoustic feature analysis/synthesis, acoustic feature modeling, acoustic feature conversion, and waveform modification.
-For the details of the library, please see sprocket documents in (coming soon).
+For the details of the VC library, please see sprocket documents in (coming soon).

 ## Installation & Run

 ### Current stable version

 Ver.
-0.24
+0.00

 ### Install requirements